reactjs/react.dev/content/docs/forms.md

 With a controlled component, the input's value is always driven by the React state.
 While this means you have to type a bit more code, you can now pass the value to other UI elements too, or reset it from other event handlers.

+> Note
+>
+> When using the `value` attribute, make sure its underlying value is updated synchronously.
+Asynchronous state updates [can cause unexpected behavior](https://stackoverflow.com/a/28922465/2574515).

 ## The textarea Tag {#the-textarea-tag}

 In HTML, a `<textarea>` element defines its text by its children: